peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public static explicit operator float(
         PeterO.Numbers.EDecimal bigValue);

  Converts this value to its closest equivalent as a 32-bit floating-point number.
 The half-even rounding mode is used.
 If this value is a NaN, sets the high bit of the 32-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.
 Then the other bits of the significand area are set to the lowest bits of this object's unsigned mantissa (significand), and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.
-Unfortunately, in the .NET implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated.
+Unfortunately, in the.NET implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated.

     <b>Parameters:</b>

  * <i>bigValue</i>: The number to convert as an arbitrary-precision decimal number.